 I’m still thinking about that.

 When we arrived at the poultry farm, it was much like a warehouse.
-All types of fowl were running around in very well maintained cages and they had plenty of space, food and drink.
+All types of fowl ran around in very well-maintained cages and had plenty of space, food, and drink.
 I looked for the turkeys.
 None were to be seen.
-There were lots of chickens, geese and rabbits, but no turkeys.
+There were many chickens, geese, and rabbits, but no turkeys.

 I took a big sigh of relief, thinking we would stop by Carrefour for a nicely packaged chicken.

-Just when we were getting ready to get back into the Blue Devil, a man came from behind us with a turkey in his hands.
+When we were preparing to return to the Blue Devil, a man came behind us with a turkey.
 Ugh.
 He held her up for us to take a look, slammed her down on a scale big enough to weigh trucks, then threw her into a box.
-Geoffrey went off to “negotiate” the deal, then he put the box with the turkey in the back of the van and told me to “jump in”.
+Geoffrey went off to “negotiate” the deal, put the box with the turkey in the back of the van, and told me to “jump in.”

-On the way back to Uzes Geoffrey explained to me why things didn’t go as I was told earlier.
-It seems there’s some “poultry edict” in France now that forbids live fowl from being killed at this type of facility.
+On the way back to Uzes, Geoffrey explained why things didn’t go as I had been told earlier.
+It seems some “poultry edict” in France now forbids live fowl from being killed at this type of facility.
 It has something to do with health requirements, I’m sure.
 So it was up to Geoffrey to kill the bird and de-feather it himself.
-I’ll just say, he wasn’t looking forward to it.
+I’ll just say he wasn’t looking forward to it.

 The market in Nimes is a colorful place.
 It’s on the ground floor of a multi-level shopping mall in a very fashionable part of town.
 The vendors are at the market until just after noon, six days a week.
-They sell mostly fresh food items, wine, olive oil and the like.
-You can buy oysters that are from Sete (the Mediterranean) and some from the Atlantic Ocean.
-The selection of seafood, meats, cheeses and prepared specialties — like tapenades and pastries — is huge.
+They sell primarily fresh food items, wine, olive oil, etc. You can buy oysters from Sete (the Mediterranean) and some from the Atlantic Ocean.
+The selection of seafood, meats, cheeses, and prepared specialties — like tapenades and pastries — is enormous.

-Sally and I started out early for the 40 minute drive.
-I brought along a little cart with wheels so that I could carry the oysters to the car.
-There was no time to do any other shopping so Sally and I returned soon to Uzes with two crates of oysters — eight dozen of the most beautiful, fat and juicy oysters you can imagine.
+Sally and I started out early for the 40-minute drive.
+I brought a cart with wheels to carry the oysters to the car.
+There was no time to do any other shopping, so Sally and I returned soon to Uzes with two crates of oysters — eight dozen of the most beautiful, fat, and juicy oysters you can imagine.
 And yes, I did sample a few from the nice oyster man.

 Cranberry sauce and pecans

-The hardest items to find for the Thanksgiving menu were pecans and cranberry sauce.
-After searching through Carrefour for longer than you can imagine, I discovered them both.
+Pecans and cranberry sauce were the most complex items on the Thanksgiving menu.
+After searching Carrefour for longer than you can imagine, I discovered them both.
 Guess where?
-You know the aisle in the grocery store where they keep all the “international” food.
+You know, the aisle in the grocery store where they keep all the “international” food.
 Should have looked there first, I guess.

-After all the planning, shopping and cooking –done almost completely by Geoffrey– it was time for Thanksgiving.
+After all the planning, shopping, and cooking –done almost entirely by Geoffrey– it was time for Thanksgiving.
 Let me say no more.
 The pictures and video speak for themselves.